Boyd Bennett: Life and career

 Boyd and his group played in the Rustic Ballroom in Jasper, Indiana on a regular basis for a number of years.
 Renamed as Boyd Bennett and His Rockets, they came to the attention of Syd Nathan, owner of King Records.
 They released a couple of country tracks, "Time" and "Hopeless Case".
 Nathan then signed Bennett to a recording contract.
 Bennett's Rockets became King's house band, backing up Moon Mullican, Earl Bostic, Bill Doggett, Merle Travis, and Otis Williams and the Charms.

 Bennett's live appearances made him conscious of the teenage audience, and he began to emphasize songs that would appeal to teenagers.
 The band played for both musical and comic effect, with 425-pound trumpeter Jim Muzey (billed as "Big Moe"), 110-pound guitarist M. D. Allen, bassist Kenny Cobb, and saxophonist Boots Randolph.
-Vocals rotated between Bennett, Muzey and, later, Elvis Presley-influenced Cecil McNabb, Jr.
+Vocals rotated between Bennett, Muzey and, later, Elvis Presley-influenced Cecil McNabb Jr.

 Bennett experimented with rhythm-heavy arrangements, and rented the King Records studio to record "Poison Ivy" (not the similarly titled hit recorded by The Coasters), "You Upset Me Baby", and "Boogie at Midnight".
 When sales topped 100,000 copies, the singles were then re-released under King Records.

 In 1955, Boyd Bennett and His Rockets recorded "Seventeen".
-Bennett aimed the song directly at the teenage audience, but producer Syd Nathan dismissed the effort and claimed that teenagers had no money to buy records.
+(King Records 45-1470) Bennett aimed the song directly at the teenage audience, but producer Syd Nathan dismissed the effort and claimed that teenagers had no money to buy records.
 Bennett shrewdly waited until Nathan left for a two-week vacation, and prevailed upon Nathan's assistant Henry Glover to release the record.